Useful Links

 How have we consulted with parents on our offer?

-As part of the review of this offer, parents and governors were consulted and their comments and suggestion incorporated into the offer.
+As part of the review of this offer, parents/carers and governors were consulted and their comments and suggestion incorporated into the offer.

 We are committed to making this offer as comprehensive and inclusive as possible.
-Accordingly, we would invite all parents to help us improve the quality and clarity of our offer by sending any suggestions, comments or questions to the School at info@batleygrammar.co.uk
+Accordingly, we invite all parents/carers to help us improve the quality and clarity of our offer by sending any suggestions, comments or questions to the School at info@batleygrammar.co.uk

 What is the Kirklees Local Offer?